Bobby Parnell: 2015

 On January 7, 2015, Parnell and the Mets agreed to a one-year deal worth $3.7 million, and avoided arbitration.
 Parnell made his return to the major leagues in a June 13 win against the Atlanta Braves at Citi Field.
 Parnell pitched well in the relief appearance and said of his return, "It sent chills up my spine."
 However, Parnell's fastball velocity was noticeably lower than before his surgery and manager Terry Collins described Parnell as looking "rusty."

 On August 18, 2015, after pitching poorly in a weekend series against the Pittsburgh Pirates and taking two losses, (along with a 14.14 ERA in his last 10 appearances) he was placed on the 15-day disabled list with arm fatigue.
+He became a free agent following the season.

 Detroit Tigers

-On February 18, 2016, Parnell signed a minor league contract with the Detroit Tigers, and was invited to spring training.
+On February 19, 2016, Parnell signed a minor league contract with the Detroit Tigers, and was invited to spring training.
 On March 28, Parnell was released by the Tigers.
 On March 30, the Tigers re-signed Parnell to a minor league contract.
 On June 1, Parnell was recalled by the Tigers.
 He was designated for assignment on August 18.
 On August 21, 2016, the Tigers released Parnell.

 Kansas City Royals

-In December 2016, Parnell signed a minor league contract with the Kansas City Royals.
-He exercised an opt out clause in his contract on June 2, 2017, and became a free agent.
+On January 7, 2017, Parnell signed a minor league contract with the Kansas City Royals.
+He exercised an opt out clause in his contract on May 31, 2017, and became a free agent.

 Chicago White Sox

-On June 5, 2017, Parnell and the White Sox agreed to a minor league deal.
-He was released on July 20, 2017.
+On June 6, 2017, Parnell and the White Sox agreed to a minor league deal.
+He was released on July 24, 2017.